Cashing a personal check

 Checks with guaranteed funds, such as certified and cashier’s checks, may be preferred by banks.

 If you want to cash a personal check, the best option is to go to the bank that issued the check.
 To find the issuing institution, just look for the bank’s name or logo on the check.

 Keep in mind that banks will charge you to cash a check if you are not an account holder.
 You might have to pay: a flat fee of about $6 to $10; or the greater of either a minimum fee or a percentage of the check amount, such as 1%.

 Banks will typically cash a check for up to $5,000, but there may be a lower limit, depending on the bank — and financial institutions often charge a higher fee for checks above $5,000.

 Make sure to call ahead before going to a bank where you don’t have an account.
 Also, bring several pieces of ID, so the bank will be certain the right person is getting the cash.
 Most accepted forms of ID include:

 Cashing a check if you don't have a bank account

-If you don't have any bank account, you may still be able to cash your check at a bank.
+If you don't have a bank account, you may still be able to cash your check at a bank.

 Some banks will allow you to take out a prepaid debit card, instead of giving you cash.
 Getting the card would make you a bank customer and eligible for free or very low-cost check cashing services.